Toxic Drug Crisis Response Research

 Study: Health care providers’ Awareness of Traditional and Cultural Treatments in Vancouver

-Study: Disclosure of substance use to health care providers in community health clinics in Vancouver
+Study: Talking about substance use with health care providers in Vancouver community health clinics